Farrell Family of Redesdale, Kilmacud, Stillorgan.

 years at 30 Mountjoy Square.
 He was working on a statue of Lord Ardilaun when he

-2 Joseph Farrell 2nd son born circa 1822 unmarried a Sculptor living at Redesdale in
+2 Joseph Farrell 2nd son born circa 1822.
+He was unmarried a sculptor living at Redesdale in

 1901.
 He died 7 Nov 1904 aged 82 years at 2 Lower Sherrard Street.